Pomerania in the Early Middle Ages: Trade, robbery, and piracy

 Scandinavian emporia and major Slavic burghs were set up primarily at junctions of long-distance trade routes.
-Such trade routes ran along the Vistula river, reaching the coast at Truso and Gdańsk; along the western bank of the Oder, coming from the Danube area and Moravia and forking north of Schwedt with the eastern fork running through Szczecin and reaching the sea at Wollin, while the western fork ran through Menzlin and reached the sea at Wolgast and Usedom.
+Such trade routes ran along the Vistula river, reaching the coast at Truso and Gdańsk; along the western bank of the Oder, coming from the Danube area and Moravia and forking north of Schwedt with the eastern fork running through Szczecin and reaching the sea at Wolin, while the western fork ran through Menzlin and reached the sea at Wolgast and Usedom.
 Routes from Prague and the western parts of the Holy Roman Empire met at Magdeburg, which in turn was connected to Mecklenburg and Reric by a northern route, with Demmin and Menzlin by a northeastern route, and with the Oder route by an eastern route running through the Uckermark.
-Another trade route connected Mecklenburg and Reric with Usedom and Wollin, running through Werle, Lüchow, Dargun, Demmin and Menzlin.
+Another trade route connected Mecklenburg and Reric with Usedom and Wolin, running through Werle, Lüchow, Dargun, Demmin and Menzlin.

 From the coastal emporia, these routes were connected to sea trade routes of the Baltic Sea.
 Vessels build for seafaring were also able to navigate in the lower Recknitz river, Peenestrom and lower Peene river up to Demmin, and Oder river up to Silesia.
 Already in the 9th century, wooden and waterproof containers were in use that were easy to transport by carriage as well as by ship.

 Trade, robbery, and piracy did not exclude each other, but were then two sides of the same coin.
 Whether one traded or stole depended on one's own military strength or protection compared to the abilities of the encountered party.
-Slavic piracy, especially from Rügen and Wollin, climaxed in the 11th century.
-Denmark, being the major target, launched several expeditions to stop this piracy, such as an expedition directed at Wollin and the Oder estuary led by king Magnus in 1043, and several expeditions initiated by Eric Ejegod, father of Canute Lavard, in the late 11th century.
+Slavic piracy, especially from Rügen and Wolin, climaxed in the 11th century.
+Denmark, being the major target, launched several expeditions to stop this piracy, such as an expedition directed at Wolin and the Oder estuary led by king Magnus in 1043, and several expeditions initiated by Eric Ejegod, father of Canute Lavard, in the late 11th century.

 Major trade items were livestock, especially horses; wheat, honey, wax, and salt; grind and millstones; jewelry and luxury articles like pearls and items made from glass, semi-precious stones, gold, silver and amber; weapons, and slaves.
 Acquisition of loot and capture of people for slave trade were primary war aims in the many campaigns and expeditions of the Slavic tribes and invaders from outside Pomerania.
 Also, merchants' caravans did not only engage in slave trade, but also captured people to sell them as slaves.

 If not exchanging goods with an equal value, one used linen, iron and silver for payment.
 Iron was cast to non-functional daggers, spades, and axes, while silver was either used minted to coins, or as chopped silver items (including jewelry and coins).
 Before 950, silver coins originated primarily in Arabia, after 950 these were used together with western European coins, which since the late 10th century largely replaced the Arabic ones.
 Also, coins minted in Haithabu were abundantly used in the western regions of Pomerania up to the lower Oder region.